fullstackmafia/fullstackmafia.github.io/docs/flutterwave.md

 # Flutterwave

 I joined Flutterwave as a Developer Advocate in July 2019.
-I was immediately tasked with improving relations with the developer community and creating relatable content via blog posts using web/mobile frameworks and Flutterwave's REST APIs.
+I was tasked with improving relations with the developer community and creating relatable content via blog posts using web/mobile frameworks and Flutterwave's REST APIs.

 <br>